 Description and content Unit 1 Students interact with a variety of items that have been specifically designed to meet certain needs.
 Students are introduced to the fundamentals of design .
 They learn to communicate various aspects of the technology process by constructing what they design.
-Content: Nature and properties of materials, Materials in context, Design, Use of Technology, safety, Production management.
-Unit 2 Students interact with products designed for a specific market .
+Content: Design: design fundamentals and skills; Use of technology: skills and techniques, safety, production management; Materials: nature and properties of materials, materials in context Unit 2 Students interact with products designed for a specific market .
 They use a range of techniques to gather information about existing products and apply the fundamentals of design.
 Students learn to conceptualise and communicate their ideas and various aspects of the design process within the context of constructing what they design.
-Content: Nature and properties of materials, Materials in context, Design, Use of Technology, safety, Production management.
+Content: Design: design fundamentals and skills; Use of technology: skills and techniques, safety, production management; Materials: nature and properties of materials, materials in context